Wind-River/meta-stak-common/README.md

 meta-starlingx
 =========

-meta-starlingx is an OpenEmbedded/Yocto® compatible layer for starlingx®
+meta-stak-common is an OpenEmbedded/Yocto® compatible layer for starlingx® and akraino®

 Project License
 ------------------------